MessIRve: A Large-Scale Spanish Information Retrieval Dataset: MessIRve

 During the process we noticed that some API results were independent of the country-specific domain, so we obtained many queries that were not specific of any country.
 These queries are included in the dataset under the country label \texttt{none}.

-\paragraph{Relevant documents} To find relevant passages for each query, we obtained ``featured snippets'' from Google Search that sourced from Wikipedia.
-These snippets are text excerpts displayed at the top of the search results page in response to a query, deemed by Google to be particularly relevant to the user's information need.
-In 2018 these snippets were reported to have a 97.4\% accuracy rate in terms of providing relevant information.\footnote{\url{https://blog.google/products/search/reintroduction-googles-featured-snippets/}}
+\paragraph{Relevant documents} To find relevant passages for queries, we obtained Google Search ``featured snippets'' sourced from Wikipedia.
+These snippets are text excerpts displayed at the top of the search results in response to a query, deemed by Google to be relevant to the user's information need.\footnote{\href{https://blog.google/products/search/reintroduction-googles-featured-snippets/}{blog.google/products/search/reintroduction-googles-featured-snippets}}

 To obtain snippets from Wikipedia, we appended the term ``wikipedia'' to each query before querying Google Search.
 We then extracted the entire Wikipedia paragraph associated with the featured snippet as the relevant document for each query.
 Queries not returning featured snippets from Spanish Wikipedia were discarded.